 Now, you might ask – why hasn’t Ethereum ousted Bitcoin yet if it is so much better?
 There are a few reasons for this.
-The biggest reason is down to something known as First Mover Advantage.
+The biggest reason is something known as First Mover Advantage.

 Simply put, Bitcoin was the first.
 And as the cryptocurrency industry has such a limited market share and user base, being the first counts for an awful lot.